giordanozeke-code/human-framework-v01/EXAMPLES.md

-content = """# Human Framework — EXAMPLES.md
+# Human Framework — EXAMPLES.md

 This document provides examples showing how to write programs in Human Framework v0.1.